 Fiona Scott Gort Scott

 Fiona co-founded Gort Scott in 2007.
-She places great value on strategic design thinking from the earliest stages of a project.
 She is known for her pioneering research involving high streets and town centres and the geography of London’s economy.
-Her directorial role is in the integration of wider architectural, societal, cultural, environmental and policy influences in the focus and trajectory of the practice, as well as accountability.
-She also oversees research and development, and special projects.
+Fiona is one of the Mayor’s Design Advocates.

 London Councils represents London’s 32 borough councils and the City of London.
 It is a cross-party organisation that works on behalf of all of its member authorities regardless of political persuasion.
 London Councils makes the case to government, the Mayor and others to get the best deal for London and to ensure that our member authorities have the resources, freedoms and powers to do the best possible job for their residents and local businesses.